7 of the Best Fashion Marketplaces for Private Label Clothing Brands

 Amazon, on the other hand, started as an online bookstore and now the clothing marketplace sells everything from fashion to home decor to everyday essentials.

 Amazon is now investing a lot of resources in building themselves into a fashion destination.
 They launched a ‘prime wardrobe’ service, where they were giving shoppers a week to try out clothes before paying for them.
 A virtual trial, where people can virtually try on clothes before buying them was also in works to make the shopping experience easier for the customers.

 Of course, this is not an exhaustive list.
 There are plenty of other online fashion marketplaces where you can go to sell your Fashion products, such as:

 Zel0ra – it’s a great marketplace if you’re an Asian brand

-Furthermore, there are many Fashion marketplaces particularly for Sustainable Fashion brands, such as:
+Furthermore, there are many online Fashion marketplaces particularly for Sustainable Fashion brands, such as:

 - Ethi Collective – this marketplace might be a great fit for Sustainable brands in Australia

 - Kindred Black – Contact them if you’re an eco-friendly luxury brand at firstname.lastname@example.org